cefore/2023-hands-on/README.md

 # 2023-hands-on
-Cefore Hands-on materials of 2023 IEICE ICN workshop.
+Materials and script codes of Cefore Hands-on in 2023 IEICE ICN workshop.